 The Mesh Model specification includes a complete set of features needed to build highly scalable and robust lighting control networks.
 Classifying them as lighting control would be an understatement, as a significant part of the Mesh Model specification deals with sensors and data.
 Today, it has become obvious that sensors are a fundamental part of a lighting control system.
 And what is becoming more obvious is that in lighting systems the control part starts to become overshadowed by data collection from non-lighting, environmental sensors, such as temperature, air quality, noise, CO2 concentration, and more.
 The Bluetooth Mesh Model specification has been supporting all these since the beginning.

-DALI, the brand owned by the Digital Illumination Interface Alliance, stands for Digital Addressable Lighting Interface and was formally known as IEC62386.
-It is a very well established and broad set of lighting standards, also known as parts.
-What has been of a particular interest recently are the DALI Parts 25x (most notably 251, 252, and 253), collectively known as D4i (DALI for IoT) or the luminaire data parts.
+DALI, the lighting-control protocol driven by the Digital Illumination Interface Alliance (also known as the the DALI Alliance), stands for Digital Addressable Lighting Interface.
+It is based on IEC62386, a very well established and broad set of lighting standards, also known as Parts.
+What has been of a particular interest recently are the DALI Parts 25x (most notably 251, 252, and 253), which are compulsory for D4i certification.

 - Part 251 covers luminaire asset management and includes data, such as serial number, date of manufacturing, and nominal parameters (wattage, voltage, CRI, CCT, and others).